Persian Cat Insurance

 What to Look for in a Persian Insurance Plan

-When comparing pet insurance for your Persian, prioritize these features:
+When comparing pet insurance for your Persian, prioritize these features.

 Best Time to Insure Your Persian

-Enroll your Persian as early as possible — ideally as a puppy or kitten.
+Enroll your Persian as early as possible — ideally as a kitten or kitten.
 Pre-existing conditions are never covered, so insuring before health issues develop is critical.
 Persians are prone to PKD, which can develop at any point in their life.

 Insurance Cost Breakdown